Fear the Walking Dead season 6b UK return date: Cast, trailer and latest news

 Earlier, the one-minute trailer for the first part of the series below premiered at Comic-Con@Home in July 2020 - and showed Morgan in deep trouble.

-The new season will further explore villain Virginia (Colby Minifie) with Scott M Gimble having said we can expect to see new dimensions to her this time round.
+Much of the season has dealt with exploring villain Virginia (Colby Minifie) with Scott M Gimble teasing before the start of the series that we could expect to see new dimensions to her this time round.

 He said,"One of the characters is someone who opens up a whole new side to Virginia.
 And that is her little sister, Dakota.

 "It shows a whole different side to her personality.
 Seeing Colletti and Colby together, it’s scary and fun."

 Showrunner Andrew Chambliss added, "Virginia is now calling the shots.
 Our characters are not masters of their own universe anymore.
 They are living under Virginia’s rule and in Virginia’s communities.
 It’s a big paradigm shift and we’re really interested in what this does to our characters.
 What you’ll see is some very different shades to these characters.
 They’ll all be tested in ways they’ve not been tested before.

 "How will they fit in Virginia’s world?
 Will they rebel?
 Will they accept it?
 You will be very surprised with how these characters react and tonally it’s going to be a darker season."

 The official synopsis for the second part of the season read, "As Morgan’s bid to free the remaining members of the group becomes bolder, Virginia grows increasingly desperate to find her sister and protect the settlements from forces working inside and outside her walls.”